RakshyaKC/tic-tac-toe-client/README.md

 https://css-tricks.com/dont-overthink-flexbox-grids/
 https://stackoverflow.com/questions/17097947/jquery-using-a-variable-as-a-selector

-BUGS
-* Cannot play game after sign up because there's no token

 // Questions

-2. API questions - how should my game be stored in the API?
+* API questions - how should my game be stored in the API?
 How can I make sure a game creates a new ID?
-3. What does it mean to fetch all user's games?
+* What does it mean to fetch all user's games?
 To show in console?
 To create an object with details of games played or is it supposed to be on screen?!
-4. Where do I create player-x?
+* Where do I create player-x?
 Or do I set it up somewhere after a sign in success?

+# For resubmission
+  * Toggle for forms
+  * Border transparent
+  * Game history